-Part IV of the Employment Act provides additional protection (such as mandatory rest days, overtime pay and maximum hours of work) to select groups of employees, namely workmen (essentially manual labourers) earning a maximum of S$4,500 as a basic monthly salary, and those other than workmen and persons employed in managerial or executive positions (including professionals), earning a maximum of S$2,600 as a basic monthly salary.
+Part IV of the Employment Act provides additional protection (such as mandatory rest days, overtime pay and maximum hours of work) to select groups of employees, namely workmen (essentially manual labourers) earning a maximum of S$4,500 as a basic monthly salary, and those other than workmen and persons employed in managerial or executive positions (including professionals) earning a maximum of S$2,600 as a basic monthly salary.

-In addition to the Employment Act, other statutes govern specific aspects of employment, including the Retirement and Re-Employment Act, the Child Development Co-savings Act (concerning maternity and other parental leave), the Employment of Foreign Manpower Act, the Workplace Safety and Health Act, the Employment Claims Act 2016 and the Personal Data Protection Act 2012.
-Singapore's Tripartite Alliance for Fair Employment Practices (TAFEP) also issues guidelines and advisories.
+In addition to the Employment Act, other statutes govern specific aspects of employment, including the Retirement and Re-Employment Act, the Child Development Co-savings Act (concerning parental leave), the Employment of Foreign Manpower Act, the Workplace Safety and Health Act, the Employment Claims Act 2016 and the Personal Data Protection Act 2012.
+Singapore's Tripartite Alliance for Fair and Progressive Employment Practices (TAFEP) also issues guidelines and advisories.
 While some are non-binding in nature and provide best-practice guidance, there are other guidelines that employers, the relevant courts and tribunals are statutorily required to have regard to, a notable example being the Tripartite Guidelines on Wrongful Dismissal.
 In practice though, given how TAFEP and the Ministry of Manpower (MOM) of Singapore have been actively looking into complaints relating to non-compliance with Tripartite guidelines and advisories, employers would be best served to try to comply wherever possible.

-In addition to the Personal Data Protection Act 2012, which is enforced by the Personal Data Protection Commission (PDPC), the other employment-related statutes are primarily enforced by the courts (including the Employment Claims Tribunals (ECT) and the Industrial Arbitration Court (IAC)) and the MOM.
+In addition to the Personal Data Protection Act 2012, which is enforced by the Personal Data Protection Commission (PDPC), the other employment-related statutes are primarily enforced by the courts (including the Employment Claims Tribunal (ECT), the Industrial Arbitration Court (IAC)) and the MOM.
 Certain types of employment-related claims may be heard at first instance before the ECT, a division of the state courts.
 The ECT was established under the Employment Claims Act 2016 to facilitate quick and affordable access to justice for employees who cannot afford legal representation.
 Employees may bring both salary-related and wrongful dismissal claims before the ECT, with each claim capped at S$20,000, or S$30,000 if the employee is assisted by a union.
 Before a claim can be made before the ECT, a request must be made for mediation before the Tripartite Alliance for Dispute Management (TADM).